alan-turing-institute/TTW-Practitioners-Hub/README.md

 📫 Contact
 ---

-For any organisation related queries or concerns, you can directly reach out to Malvika Sharan by emailing [msharan@turing.ac.uk](mailto:msharan@turing.ac.uk) or Alexandra Araujo Alvarez (aaraujoalvarez@turing.ac.uk)
+For any organisation-related queries or concerns, you can directly reach out to Malvika Sharan by emailing [msharan@turing.ac.uk](mailto:msharan@turing.ac.uk) or Alexandra Araujo Alvarez (aaraujoalvarez@turing.ac.uk)

 🎯 Roadmap
 ---